medialab/minet/docs/cli.md

 Examples:

 .
-Search user by its handle:
+Search profile by its handle:
-    $ minet bluesky search-users @bsky.app
+    $ minet bluesky search-profiles @bsky.app

 .
-Get 150 users from matching a query:
+Get 150 profiles from matching a query:
-    $ minet bluesky search-users <query> --limit 150
+    $ minet bluesky search-profiles <query> --limit 150

 .
-Get users from a CSV file:
+Get profiles from a CSV file:
-    $ minet bluesky search-users <query-column> -i queries.csv
+    $ minet bluesky search-profiles <query-column> -i queries.csv

 Note:

-- This command returns partial user profiles, which can be completed by using the `minet bluesky users` command.
+- This command returns partial user profiles, which can be completed by using the `minet bluesky profiles` command.

 how to use the command with a CSV file?